 Palazzo Serra di Cassano (Serra di Cassano Palace), Naples

-The Serra di Cassano Palace has a simple double stairway made of grey volcanic stone flanked by a white marble balustrade.
-The interiors have many beautiful frescoes and most of the original furniture is preserved.
 The mansion once housed one of the finest libraries in Naples.
-The contents of the library were sold to Viscount Spencer in the 19th century and a portion is now in Althorp, the country home of the family of the late Diana, Princess of Wales.
+The contents of the library were sold to Viscount Spencer in the 19th century, and a portion of the collection is now held at Althorp, the country home of the family of the late Diana, Princess of Wales.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Naples.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.